 In the case where I can't find firewood I can use one of my fuels.

 With solid fuel, I protect the water bottle from the soot by wrapping it in aluminum foil.
 I wrap the bottle from the top to the bottom and back up, folding the sides over and hooking the foil over the top.
-I use the pot-holder wire to hang the bottle over the solid fuel, by one of many methods.
+Sometimes I use the pot-holder wire to hang the bottle over the solid fuel, by one of many methods.
 After cooking, I stow the aluminum foil with the soot folded inward, for later reuse.

 When I bring a side burner alcohol stove, the bottle sits right on the stove.
 An aluminum foil windscreen wraps closely around the bottle, channeling the heat from the stove near the surface of the bottle.
 Be wary of strong winds because of the lack of stability.
-Looks like someone figured out how to use a larger diameter stove to increase stability: Ring of Fire stove & Klean Kanteen.
+Update: Looks like someone figured out how to use a larger diameter stove to increase stability: Ring of Fire stove & Klean Kanteen.
 Both of these stoves use wicking material that contains the alcohol even if the stove is tipped over by accident.

 While a soft bottle/bladder is a lot lighter and collapsible, I can't stand the taste of plastic, and prefer stainless steel.
 I have the Stanley Adventure Stainless Steel water bottle (not insulated; no longer made).
 It weighs 8.5 oz.
 I could get the Vargo Bot-HD Titanium Bottle and Pot Combination, but I would only save 3oz, and it costs $109.95 (because $110 would be too much).
 Aliexpress has a Lixada titanium pot for $26 that is only 4.8 oz, but it doesn't have a lid that seals for use as a water bottle.
 Aesthetically, I like the Stanley better, and the cover has a loop that's more convenient for securing to my pack.